 The New Aloha Stadium Entertainment District is being touted as a Public-Private Partnership (P3), meaning the selected developer will blend public state funds with the resources of the private development businesses to flexibly leverage the best of both the public and private sectors.

 In July 2019, Hawaii Governor David Ige signed Act 268, which appropriated $350 million for an Aloha Stadium redevelopment project. $20 million were general funds. $180 million were revenue bonds, and $150 million were general obligation bonds to construct the new stadium.
 Revenue bonds are secured by a specific revenue source, and the interest and principal are expected to be repaid, meaning the NASED is expected to generate income upon completion, and the millions that the state has allocated will need to be paid back with that income.

-Officials from the NASED have been attending pubic and community meetings over the past months, sharing conceptual drawings of what the new Oahu stadium might look like.
+Officials from the NASED attended public and community meetings in 2019 and early 2020, sharing conceptual drawings of what the new Oahu stadium might look like.
 These different options show how different locations for the new Aloha Stadium can provoke different development around it.
 The developers and design teams will explore these options and others before finalizing an ideal design for the new Aloha Stadium.